undor/MoMangement/README.md

 So, this project is a web app for manging DB of payments , including saving recepts and more.

 # Using following
-python
+python ,
-flask
+flask ,
-html
+html,
-JS
+JS,
-sqlite
+sqlite,
 google cloud for hosting

 # futere options